HexmosTech/Lama2/README.md

 1. Start defining `*.http` files for each service specific API.
 1. Use `elf file.http` to test the newly defined APIs.
 1. Push the API files once ready into APIHub repo

+## `.http` format

+1. Lines starting with `#` are comments and are ignored altogether
+1. Order of directives doesn't matter (experiment putting headers before json or json before url).
+One can simply "dump" pieces of the query into the file as they emerge in the mind & expect `elf` to just handle it
+1. Cookies are specified as a header: `Cookie:'sessionid=foo;another-cookie=bar'`